Typography and Font Styles

 In web development, typography is important because it influences the user experience.
 It affects readability, aesthetics, and accessibility, and it plays a central role in how content is presented across different screen sizes and devices.

-In all, good typography can:
+Overall, good typography can:

 • improve readability and legibility